Civil Rights Attorney New York City

 You may also contact us as the legal guardian of a child who has suffered this type of abuse.
 We will work with you to prove what happened and hold those responsible for this terrible injustice accountable for their actions.
 Additionally, the agency that made the foster care placement and failed to monitor the child for signs of abuse afterward may be legally liable for the injuries he or she suffered while in foster care.

 Most New York City police officers are honorable people who take their job to uphold the law and protect the people of our city seriously.
-Unfortunately, some seem to have forgotten their original oaths and use their positions to abuse people rather than help them.
-Police brutality attorneys in New York City are busier than ever investigating cases of alleged misconduct and helping people move forward in their lives after receiving unfair and often humiliating treatment at the hands of the police.
+Unfortunately, some law enforcement seems to have forgotten their original oaths and use their positions to abuse people rather than help them.
+Police brutality attorneys in New York City are busier than ever investigating cases of alleged misconduct and helping people move forward in their lives after receiving unfair and often humiliating treatment at the hands of law enforcement.

 The following are common examples of police misconduct: